UPDATED: Jun 2, 2020

 The 1980’s Batmobile had machine guns (the director didn’t know that whole thing about Batman never using guns).
 And in the most recent movie, the Batmobile is a tank!

 Interestingly, it’s also hardly ever referred to as “the Batmobile” in the movies.
 With a character as distinct and stylized as Batman, you need a car that can carry the kind of weight that Batman packs in the drama department.

-For five million dollars, maybe you could drive your own!
+For $5 million, maybe you could drive your own!

 This car is a green dream.
 It’s fully biodegradable and runs on human power.
 This means it has virtually no carbon footprint.
 In fact, the only footprint that it does leave behind are the footprints of the humans powering it.

 You need the whole family working together to get it up to top speed.